boken-engine/boken-engine/README.md

 ## 9. License

-The Boken Engine framework is available under the [Mozilla Public License Version 2.0](https://mozilla.org/MPL/2.0/).
+The Boken Engine Package is available under the [Mozilla Public License Version 2.0](https://mozilla.org/MPL/2.0/).

 If you want to know more about this choice you can check the documentation about this on [choose-a-license.md](/doc/choose-a-license.md).